Powerlearnproject/se-assignment-day-2-git-and-github-Jobse-15/README.md

 ii) costs are abit high when one needs extra features not provided iii) Reduced exposure hence reducing the possibilities of being recognised for collaboration.
 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
+The steps involved in making a first commit include Create a GitHub Account, Create a New Repository, Set Up Git Locally - set it locally by configuring the username and email, Clone the Repository to the local storage, Create a New File or Modify Existing Files, Stage Your Changes and then commit the changes.
+A commit in Git is a record of changes made to the files in your repository.
+The commits help to track changes that is history of changes, reviewing changes, blame and attribution to anyone who has done changes

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.